MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-protection.md

 Virtual machines hosted in Azure use infrastructure as a service (IaaS), such as for a [hosted build service](../../pipelines/agents/hosted.md).
 Such images receive regular updates to include the latest security patches available from Windows Update.
 The same update rigor applies for on-premises machines, including those used for deployment, monitoring, and reporting.

 The Azure DevOps team conducts regular, security-focused penetration testing of Azure DevOps.
-By using the same techniques and mechanisms that malicious attackers use, penetration testing tries to exploit the live production services and infrastructure of Azure DevOps.
+Penetration testing tries to exploit the live production services and infrastructure of Azure DevOps by using the same techniques and mechanisms that malicious attackers use.
 The goal is to identify real-world vulnerabilities, configurations, errors, or other security gaps in a controlled process.

 The team reviews the results of these tests to identify other areas of improvement and to increase the quality of the preventative systems and training.
 You can review the results of recent Azure DevOps penetration tests on the [Microsoft Service Trust Portal](https://servicetrust.microsoft.com/ViewPage/TrustDocumentsV3?command=Download&downloadType=Document&downloadId=ce44654a-f397-4aab-a45c-876fe4dd9cbf&tab=7f51cb60-3d6c-11e9-b2af-7bb9f5d2d913&docTab=7f51cb60-3d6c-11e9-b2af-7bb9f5d2d913_Pen_Test_and_Security_Assessments).

 ### Credential security

-Your credentials in Azure DevOps are stored using industry best practices.
-Learn more about [credential storage](credential-storage.md).
+We use industry best practices to store your credentials in Azure DevOps.
+[Learn more about credential storage](credential-storage.md).

 ### Reporting security flaws

 If you believe that your penetration testing has revealed a potential security flaw related to the Azure DevOps service, report it to Microsoft within 24 hours.
 For more information, see the [Microsoft webpage for reporting a computer security vulnerability](https://technet.microsoft.com/organizations/security/ff852094).

->[!IMPORTANT]
+> [!IMPORTANT]
->Although you no longer need to notify Microsoft about penetration testing activities, you must still comply with the [Microsoft Penetration Testing Rules of Engagement](https://technet.microsoft.com/mt784683).
+> Although you no longer need to notify Microsoft about penetration testing activities, you must still comply with the [Microsoft Penetration Testing Rules of Engagement](https://technet.microsoft.com/mt784683).

 ### Bounty program

-Azure DevOps participates in the [Microsoft 365 Bounty Program](https://www.microsoft.com/msrc/bounty-microsoft-cloud).
+Azure DevOps participates in the Microsoft Bug Bounty program.
 This program rewards security researchers who report problems to us, and it encourages more people to help keep Azure DevOps secure.
-For more information, see the [Azure DevOps Bounty Program](https://www.microsoft.com/msrc/bounty-azure-devops).
+For more information, see [Microsoft Azure DevOps Bounty Program](https://www.microsoft.com/msrc/bounty-azure-devops).

 ### Restricting access

 Microsoft maintains strict control over who gets access to our production environment and customer data.
-Access is granted at the level of least privilege that's required and only after verification of a user's justifications.
+We grant access at the level of least privilege that's required, and only after verification of a user's justifications.
 If a team member needs access to resolve an urgent problem or deploy a configuration change, they must apply for just-in-time access to the production service.
 Access is revoked as soon as the situation is resolved.

-Access requests and approvals are tracked and monitored in a separate system.
+We track and monitor access requests and approvals in a separate system.
 All access to the system correlates against these approvals.
 If we detect unapproved access, we alert the operations team to investigate.

 We use two-factor authentication for all remote system access.
-If the username and password for one of our developers or operation staff is stolen, the data remains protected.
+If the username and password for one of our developers or operations staff is stolen, the data remains protected.
 Additional authentication checks via smart card or a phone call to a preapproved number must occur before we permit any remote access to the service.

 To manage and maintain the service, Microsoft uses secrets such as RDP passwords, SSL certificates, and encryption keys.
 These are all managed, stored, and transmitted securely through the Azure portal.
-Any access to these secrets requires specific permission, which is logged and recorded in a secure manner.
+Any access to these secrets requires specific permission, which is logged and recorded securely.
 All secrets are rotated on a regular cadence, and we can rotate them on demand if there's a security event.

 The Azure DevOps operations team uses hardened administrator workstations to manage the service.
 These machines run a minimal number of applications and operate in a logically segmented environment.